cakephp/docs/en/appendices/2-0-migration-guide.rst

 View no longer registered in ClassRegistry
 ------------------------------------------

-The view being registered ClassRegistry invited abuse and effectively created a global symbol.
+The view being registered ClassRegistry invited abuse and affectively created a global symbol.
 In 2.0 each Helper receives the current `View` instance in its constructor.
 This allows helpers access to the view in a similar fashion as in the past, without creating global symbols.
 You can access the view instance at